-The Society's Board may reserve net assets for specific purposes on a discretionary basis.
+The Society's Board (the Board) may reserve net assets for specific purposes on a discretionary basis.
 The Board releases these funds for either general operating use or for specific projects (Note 8).
-In fiscal 2023 no funds were released to general operating funds (\$2,100,000 was released to general funds in fiscal 2022).
+No funds were released to general operating funds in fiscal 2024 or 2023.